vishal-deka/SpaceRush/README.md

 # SpaceRush
-A simple 2D game made with vanilla javascript
+A simple 2D game made with vanilla javascript.
+No frameworks have been used apart from Canvas.